ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 According to schematics a XT25F128B from XTX Technology (16MB SPI NOR flash) should be next to the GPIO header but at least on the developer sample it's a Macronix chip.
 It's not accessible from Linux right now since the respective device-tree node for the SFC (Rockchip Serial Flash Controller) hasn't been added yet.

-Even in this state it is possible to flash a bootloader to the SPI flash via Maskrom mode to []'boot from NVMe'](https://wiki.radxa.com/Rock3/install) (and USB, maybe even network and SATA).
+Even in this state it is possible to flash a bootloader to the SPI flash via Maskrom mode to [boot from NVMe](https://wiki.radxa.com/Rock3/install) (and USB, maybe even network and SATA).
 It should eventually be possible with an appropriate u-boot version hopefully being flashed at the factory to later production revisions of this board.

 Quick check whether the SPI storage is accessible from a host computer (MacBook running macOS) using [Rockchip flashing tools](https://wiki.radxa.com/Rock3/install/rockchip-flash-tools) with ROCK 5B connected to the USB-C (OTG) port: